jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 // you make use of sessions to keep track of logged in users app.use(session({
-  secret: "--ENTER CUSTOM SESSION SECRET--",
+  secret: '--ENTER CUSTOM SESSION SECRET--',
   resave: false,
   saveUninitialized: false
 }));